vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 ferentiated state into a manifest form.

-The central mediator in all Saiva invocations is the mantra.
+The central mediator in all Śaiva invocations is the mantra.
 Mantras are  effective for summoning divinities, the texts tell us, because of the inherent  connection of signified (vacya) and signifier (vacaka).
 A mantra is a signi fier, and the divinity to which it refers is its signified.
 The two are part of the

 Summoning the Lord - 129